-The D/DSL acts in accordance with Information Sharing - Department for Education (DfE) (2018) and in line with the local authority's Record Keeping Guidance which includes details about file retention.
+The D/DSL acts in accordance with Information Sharing - Department for Education (DfE) (2018) and in line with Wiltshire Council Record Keeping Guidance which includes details about file retention.

 Information about pupils at risk of harm is shared with members of staff on a "need to know" basis.
 The D/DSL makes a judgement in each case.